harvestingmoon/myminiprojects/README.md

 - Simple bot that is able to store & calculate your calorie intake you have consumed today (hopefully I would be able to track it such that you can keep in multiple days) as well as your BMI!
 - Utilises simple & understandable concepts

+3. Weather Bot (Python)
+- A simple weather bot that uses OpenWeatherAPI software
+- Provides a simple and interactive UI on telegram, able to search for whatever cities in the world
+- Able to save up to 5 different cities